-Local DJs, live concerts featuring local French music artists, an ice slide 110 metres (361 feet) long and a zipline spanning two city blocks allowing festival-goers to zoom over the outdoor site are the leading attractions.
+Local DJs, live concerts featuring local French music artists, an ice slide 110 meters (361 feet) long and a zip line spanning two city blocks allowing festival-goers to zoom over the outdoor site are the leading attractions.

-In 2018, the outdoor site is open February 22 through March 4, 2018 with the bulk of the fest's free entertainment and activities scheduled on Thursdays, Fridays, Saturdays, and Sundays.
-Complete programming available here.
+In 2019, the outdoor site is open February 21–March 4 with the bulk of the fest's free entertainment and activities scheduled on Thursdays, Fridays, Saturdays, and Sundays.

 Free curling, free zip lining, illuminated art, and more, at ground level, you can roast your own sausages and marshmallows on an open fire because... why not?
-Stranger things have happened downtown.
-There are also gourmet food stations selling everything from soup to maple products to cheese fondue, depending on the year.Continue to 3 of 7 below.
+There are also gourmet food stations selling everything from soup to maple products to cheese fondue.Continue to 3 of 7 below.

 03 of 07